 Practitioners of positive deviance look for existing solutions to massive social problems – solutions that are already in use by people (“positive deviants”) affected by the very problem to be addressed.
 Because these solutions have been devised and put to use by ordinary people with access to no special resources, they are demonstrably sustainable.

-in October 2013, Monique Sternin uttered these thrilling words (in paraphrase): “Solutions to intractable problems already exist, and they have been devised by the least likely to succeed: ordinary people, without special resources.”
+In this TEDx talk in October 2013, Monique Sternin uttered these thrilling words (in paraphrase): “Solutions to intractable problems already exist, and they have been devised by the least likely to succeed: ordinary people, without special resources.”

 A hallmark of the positive deviance approach is that it is entirely community-driven.
 Change agents do not come from outside, on high, to deliver solutions.
 PD methodology maximizes both sustainability and human dignity by relying on local knowledge to uncover local solutions.
 One of the most compelling articulations of this principle is, “Don’t do anything about me without me.”

-, PD methodology consists of five basic steps, all carried out and owned by members of the community:
+As outlined in the Basic Field Guide to the Positive Deviance Approach, PD methodology consists of five basic steps, all carried out and owned by members of the community:

 1. Define the problem, current perceived causes, challenges and constraints, common practices, and desired outcomes.